bluerocktel/sellsy-client/README.md

 ]
 ```

-You can always call `->toArray()` method on a entity or collection DTO to get back an array representation of it.
+You can always call `toArray()` method on a entity or collection DTO to get back an array representation of it.
-The same goes for sending entities to Sellsy API (generally on `create` or `update` endpoints), the related methods will ask for a DTO as parameter.
+The same goes for sending entities to Sellsy API (generally on `create` or `update` endpoints).
+The related methods will ask for a DTO as first parameter.

 ```php
 use Bluerock\Sellsy\Entities;